usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-openapi-intro/step3/info.md

 ### Access swagger petstore API via USP Core WAAP

-> &#128226; The port forwarding was changed accordingly that the traffic to the petstore API is now **routed via USP Core WAAP** (not port 8080 anymore - just use localhost with default port 80).
+> &#128226; The port forwarding was changed accordingly that the traffic to the swagger petstore API is now **routed via USP Core WAAP** (not port 8080 anymore - just use localhost with default port 80).

 Again query a pet in an incorrect format as you did in the first step.
 This request should be blocked by USP Core WAAP (this incorrect request shall not reach the swagger petstore API backend):